motherjones/simple-slider/README.md

 # A Google Spreadsheet-Powered Slider

-A super simple, mobile-friendly, easy-to-edit slider created from a Google spreadsheet.
-Slide frames by click, left and right arrow keys, or swipe.
-Here's an example slide:
+A super simple, easy-to-edit slider created from a Google spreadsheet.
+Move through slides by clicking, using left and right arrow keys, or (on mobile) swiping.
+Works well as a photo slideshow embedded inline.
+Here's an example slide from the wild:

 <p align="center">
   <img width="50%" src="https://raw.githubusercontent.com/motherjones/simple-slider/master/img/screenshot.png" alt="screenshot"/>